sinnie/learn_web_dev/node/fs-path.md

 4. Signal Events

 ## process.argv
-* property that returns an `<Array>` containing the command line arguments passed when the Node.js process was launched.
+* The `process.argv` property returns an `<Array>` containing the command line arguments passed when a Node.js process was launched.
-    * first element = `process.execPath`
+  * First element = `process.execPath`
-    * second element = path to the JS file being executed
+  * Second element = path to the JS file being executed
-    * remaining elements = any additional command line arguments For Example, assuming the following script for `process-args.js`:
+  * Any remaining elements = any additional command line arguments

+__For Example, assuming the following script for `process-args.js`:__
   ```javascript
   // print process.argv